robertcornet/TUD_AI_driving/Arduino/README.md

 # Arduino
 The sensors on the vehicle are connected to 2 Arduino Nano's.
 The Arduinos then publish the sensor information over USB on the ROS network.

 ## Arduino 1 - Vehicle sensors
-The first Arduino int
+The first Arduino is wired to all the vehicle specific sensors:

+- Inertial Measurement Unit (IMU)
+- Wheel speed sensors (4x)
+- 3 Channel RC receiver
+- Throttle/Steering out

 ## Arduino 2 - Ultrasonic sensors
 The second Arduino is for the ultrasonic sensors.
 There are 2 files included that use the sensors in a different way.

 ### radar_sequential.ino
-In this file the 8 sensors are read one after the other:
+In this file, a sensor is triggered after the previous sensor is finished:

 > trigger sensor n
 >